-My husband and I have been together since we were 14 years old, and he was always the one more likely to get sick.
-He had more sick days than I did in school.
-My husband was more likely to run a fever and his colds would often last about two weeks.
+Friends of mine have been together since they were 14 years old, and the husband was always the one more likely to get sick.
+He had more sick days than his wife did in school.
+He was more likely to run a fever and his colds would often last about two weeks.
 Everything changed when he became a beekeeper.

 While bee stings caused his skin to swell, the most active component of bee venom is melittin, a powerful anti-inflammatory substance that is said to be 100 times more powerful than hydrocortisone.
 His immune system eventually adjusted to the daily bee stings and we both noticed something remarkable.
 He was rarely ever sick, and when he was sick, it was for a very short stint of time.